gallagth/gallagth.github.io/index.md

 ### Software Engineer at Keecker, Paris
 **Sep.
 2013 - Oct.
 2017**

 First employee at Keecker, worked on almost all the software parts of the Keecker prototype and production unit, and the services to support it.
 Keecker is an autonomous robot with a projector running Android and controlled with a smartphone (see [keecker.com](http://www.keecker.com)).
-Some examples of what I did at Keecker include:</p>
+Some examples of what I did at Keecker include:

 + Integration of a 3rd party depth camera in the robot, customisation of the library provided by the vendor
 + Design and develop a Keecker SDK for 3rd parties app and integrate it in our Android distribution.
 Wrote the first version of the developer website: [developer.keecker.com](http://www.developer.keecker.com)